ammo414/PoliticalCoding/README.md

 ## (Some) Documentation

-The following `constants.py` file will be created with user input for values if desired.
+Upon initial startup, the following `constants.py` file will be created with the option of inputting values.

 ```python
 db_config = {